leedahee/project/README.md

 # Matching social event with your interest

 ## Synopsis
-  "Tags" show us the one's subsequent interests to the primary one.
-Basically, it abstracts top 10 related tags people post from Tumbler, searches with that tags at Meetup, and then provide top 5 upcomming events sorted by the relevance.
-In a provider's perspective, we can use the outcome to grab the consumers' taste and provide a information considering that.
-As consumers, not only can we know what other people with similar interests like and we can also try some new activities based on that information.
+  "Tag" shows us the one's interests.
+The algorithm abstracts top 10 tags related to posts from Tumbler, searches these tags at Meetup, and then provides top 5 upcomming events sorted by the relevance.
+It can be utilized to broaden one's interest by analyzing  and suggest interesting activities accordingly.

 ## Motivation

 This is a final project of the class SI 506(programming), University of Michigan.